HassanSajjad-302/HMake/README.md

 HMake is a new build system that does not invent a new DSL for its project build specification.
 Currently, it only provides C++ build and C++ API.
 Later on, build support for more programming languages will be added.
-API in other programming languages might be provided as well.
+API in other programming languages will be provided as well.
-Tested on Windows 11 with MSVC 19.35.32217.1 and Ubuntu 22.04 LTS with GCC 12.1
+Tested on Windows 11 with MSVC 19.36.32537 and Ubuntu 22.04 LTS with GCC 12.1

 ### Example 1